Switching energy suppliers: How much can I save if I switch?

 - Sit back and leave the legwork to to your new supplier

-- About 21 days later, you'll be seamlessly rolled onto your new supplier, with no interruption to your service
+- Usually within 5 working days (unless a different date has been agreed with you) you’ll be seamlessly rolled onto your new supplier, with no interruptions to your service

 You don’t have to do a thing, apart from take a meter reading at the beginning of your contract.
 We will take care of it all – but It’s important to note: